Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Design

 \subsection{Instance Management}

 \parabf{Stateless Instance.} \sysname{} designs instances to be stateless, allowing each instance to handle both prefill and decode requests.
-The request processing workflow in \sysname{} when using stateless instances is illustrated in Figure \ref{fig:design-workflow}.
-When a new request arrives (a), the global scheduler selects instance A to process the prefill phase (b).
-Instance A notifies the global scheduler and returns the first output token $o_1$ to the user (c) after completing the prefill phase.
-The global scheduler then selects instance B to handle the decode phase (d).
-Upon receiving the Decode request, instance B pulls the KV Cache from instance A (e) and begins the iterative decode phase (f).
+When a new request arrives, the global scheduler selects Instance A to process the prefill phase.
+After Instance A completes the prefill computation, the global scheduler then selects another instance, Instance B, to execute the decode stage computation.
+Upon receiving the decode request, Instance B pulls the KV Cache from Instance A and begins the iterative decode phase.
 This provides the global scheduler with greater flexibility in request and instance scheduling: (1) Each request is split into prefill and decode sub-requests, which can be scheduled independently.
 The global scheduler can use different scheduling strategies for these two types of requests, and may even assign both phases to the same instance if desired.
 (2) Prefill and decode are no longer treated as attributes of instances, but solely as attributes of requests, completely eliminating flip waiting time and instance restart time during instance scheduling.